tobeyleonard/tobeyleonard.github.io/_pages/about.md

 We achieve this by optimizing a set of performance objectives and searching globally in the subspace spanned by the joint handles.
 Artifacts e.g. self-intersection can be effectively avoided.
-Our method is implemented via OpenGL shaders and has potential to be employed as a structral prototying tool that facilitates model design and fabrication. </div>
+Our method is implemented via OpenGL shaders and has potential to be employed as a structural prototyping tool that facilitates model design and fabrication. </div>
 <img width="100%" src="../images/bb-bunny.jpg"/>